MrAlias/otel-schema/OTEP.md

 ### Version guarantees & backwards compatibility

 Each version of the configuration schema carries a major and minor version.
-Config files specify the major and minor version they adhere to.
+Configurations specify the major and minor version they adhere to.
 Before reaching 1.0, each minor version change is equivalent to major version change.
 That is, there are no guarantees about compatibility and all changes are permitted.
 As of 1.0, we provide the following stability guarantees:

 * For major version: No guarantees.
 * For minor versions: